lblod/db-cleanup-service/README.md

 # db-cleanup-service

-Microservice that removes resources matching requirements specified in the configuration.
+Microservice that runs cleanup queries (both queries matching specific patterns and random queries) at set intervals defined by a cron pattern.

 ## Installation